sourcehut-mirrors/chawan/doc/troubleshooting.md

 See [config.md](config.md#display) for details.

-## Can I view Markdown files using Chawan?

-Yes; Chawan now has a built-in markdown converter.
-If you don't like it, you can always [replace it](mailcap.md) with e.g. pandoc.

 ## I set my `$PAGER` to `cha` and now man pages are unreadable.

 Most `man` implementations print formatted manual pages by default, which